Ang Pamana: The Inheritance

 Ang Pamana: The Inheritance is a 2006 Filipino supernatural thriller film.

 Romeo Candido directed and wrote the script for the film while his wife Caroline Mangosing produced it.
 Carmen De Jesus and Ria Limjap were credited as screenwriters.

-The movie was filmed in Canada and the Philippines, premiered at the Louis Vuitton Hawaii International Film Festival and was released theatrically in the Philippines in November 2006.
 It stars Phoemela Baranda, Victor Neri, Nicco Lorenzo Garcia, Caroline Mangosing, Nadine Villasin and Dariel Gamotin.

+The film was shot in Canada and the Philippines, and it premiered at the Louis Vuitton Hawaii International Film Festival.
+It was released theatrically in the Philippines in November 2006.

 The film is based on traditional Filipino folklore, and mentions creatures such as duwende, manananggal, and kapre.

 Plot

 Canada-based siblings Anna and Johnny are asked by their dad to attend the wake of their grandmother Nena and to represent their family in the reading of her will in Manila.
 Together with their cousin, Vanessa, they inherit Nena's farm in Bulacan.
 The three of them get along, especially Johnny and Vanessa due to their shared vice.
 Johnny also gets along with Nena's adoptive autistic grandson, Tommy, who also inherits part of the same property.
 Mang Dante and Celia act as caretakers of the property and live with the inheritors.

 Vanessa takes the siblings to the marketplace, where a mysterious old woman briefly touches Anna's belly, and later the whole property together with Tommy.
 She also shows them her very own marijuana plantation there, which she believes will make them a fortune.
 Anna and Johnny are hesitant, but Vanessa says no one dares to enter the farm as locals believe supernatural entities are inhabiting it, keeping the stash a secret.
 Vanessa herself does not believe the tales.

 While checking out a particular mango tree nearby, Tommy appears to be talking to someone up there.
 Johnny, who records their travel, catches something peculiar on tape.
 Through either his dreams or drug-induced stupor, Johnny recalls some details of his time with Nena as a kid.
 She mainly shares with him the tale of the manananggal a winged man-eating monster.
 It is revealed that he and Nena saw it in the said property at least once and that she had warned him never to enter the wooded area there.
 She also says that one day, he will set things right.
 Throughout their stay, the house is slowly revealed to be haunted by Nena's spirit, which makes its presence felt by the trio, although Johnny dismisses his experiences.
 Tommy is shown to have the ability to "see" the ghost, as well as some other entities that dwell in the land.